cyrilverloop/doctrine-entities/README.md

 # doctrine-entities

-Some default doctrine entity/fields requiring PHP 8.1+ and Doctrine ORM >=2.15 <2.17.
+Some default doctrine entity/fields requiring PHP >=8.2 and Doctrine ORM >=2.17.

+For compatibility with PHP <8.2 and Doctrine ORM <2.17, see version <7.0 of this software.

 This includes :